Updated on May 25, 2023

 Raccoons are native to North America, where they can be found almost anywhere, including Greenland.
 Recently, perhaps due to the exotic pet trade or stowaways, raccoons have begun to colonize parts of Europe and Japan.
 In many Slavic countries, intentional attempts have been made to introduce raccoons to the ecosystem, with some success.

 When possible, raccoons prefer a nice forest with plenty of trees, water, and flora.
 There, they’re known for claiming abandoned burrows or nesting in hollow trees.
-Foraging for food, a raccoon is known to travel up to 18 miles from home.
+A raccoon may travel up to 18 miles from home while foraging for food – and not get lost.

 Due to large scale deforestation, raccoons have adapted to urban and rural life.
 This ability to adapt to most circumstances is another reason their intelligence cannot be underestimated.